Madhumasa84/BoundPay/README.md

 - The live-model set is small and currently unexecuted; it cannot establish general prompt-injection immunity.
 - Browser automation does not complete third-party Razorpay Checkout.
 - Authority signing is intentionally single-authority and single-operator in this phase; key rotation is verification-key (`kid`) support, not a multi-organization trust system.

-## AI coding-tool disclosure

-Codex was used to inspect, implement, test, and draft Phase 3 artifacts.
-Human review is still required for credentials, actual provider/dashboard evidence, live-model result interpretation, deployment configuration, and final claim wording.
-Generated claims were checked against command output and machine-readable artifacts rather than treated as evidence by themselves.